xujian1997/main/content/authors/admin/_index.md

 ---

 ## About Me
-Jian is a Ph.D. candidate at the University of Science and Technology of China, specializing in Geophysics.
-His research focuses on induced seismicity related to hydraulic fracturing in the Changning shale gas field, China.
-His research interests include source attributes of induced earthquakes, ambient noise tomography for reservoir characterization, and in-situ Vp/Vs estimation.
-Currently, he is a visiting Ph.D. student at McGill University, where he is expanding his technical expertise.
+Jian is now a postdoc at McGill university in Montreal, Canada and received his Ph.D. at the University of Science and Technology of China, specializing in Geophysics.
+His research focuses on induced seismicity related to hydraulic fracturing in both southern Sichuan basin, China and Wsetern Canada Sedimentary Basin.
+His research interests include source propertes of induced earthquakes, ambient noise tomography for reservoir characterization, and time-lapse in-situ Vp/Vs estimation.